curran/currankelleher.com/src/pages/blog/d3-basics.md

 The `index.js` file is the entry point for the JavaScript code.
 It serves to orchestrate the entire flow of the application and connect all the pieces together.
 This module imports the `data` array from the `data.js` file, the `renderSVG` function from the `renderSVG.js` file, and the `renderCircles` function from the `renderCircles.js` file.
 It then exports a `main` function that takes a `container` DOM element as an argument.
 The `main` function calls the `renderSVG` function with the `container` element to create an SVG element, and then calls the `renderCircles` function with the SVG element and the `data` array to render circles on the SVG.

 ## The Top-Level SVG Element

+To use SVG, we need to define a single element that will contain all the other elements, namely the circles.

 **renderSVG.js**